SPHelixLab/MFUE/README.md

+# MFUE-KDD'2026

-# Breaking the Boundary Barrier: Robust Model Fingerprinting via Unlearnable Examples In Model-Parameter Space (MFUE)
+Official code for the ACM KDD 2026 paper "Breaking the Boundary Barrier: Robust Model Fingerprinting via Unlearnable Examples In Model-Parameter Space"

 ## About the Project